How to Buy Victoria Peak Tram Tickets for Hong Kong

 The starting point to travel up to Victoria Peak is the Garden Road Peak Tram Lower Terminus.
 The Lower Terminus is an 800 metre (0.5 miles) walk from MTR Central Station.

-Another option for how to get to peak tram lower terminus is to catch Bus 15C from the Star Ferry Terminal or outside City Hall to the Lower Terminus.
-Journey time from Star Ferry Terminal to the Terminus is about 15 minutes.
-If you have the time and are looking for a change of pace, the Lower Terminus is right beside Hong Kong Park and a short walk to Hong Kong Zoological and Botanical times.
+Another option for how to get to the peak tram lower terminus is to catch Bus 15C from the Star Ferry Terminal or outside City Hall to the Lower Terminus.
+The journey time from Star Ferry Terminal to the Terminus is about 15 minutes.
+If you have the time and are looking for a change of pace, the Lower Terminus is right beside Hong Kong Park and a short walk to the Hong Kong Zoological and Botanical Gardens.

 The second terminus is located at the Peak Tower.
-A lesser known fact about the Peak Tram is that there are four different request stops along the way located at Kennedy Road, MacDonnell Road, May Road, Marker Road.
-Most tourists won’t experience these stops as they are mainly used by residents and can only be used at non-peak times when the tram is not full.
+A lesser-known fact about the Peak Tram is that there are four different request stops along the way located at Kennedy Road, MacDonnell Road, May Road, Marker Road.
+Most tourists won’t experience these stops as residents mainly use them and can only be used at non-peak times when the tram is not full.

 Peak Tram Waiting Time